A group of people standing around a fire in Portugal.

 Podence: The Devilish Carnival

 Located in the remote Trás-os-Montes region of Portugal, Podence is a small village steeped in ancient pagan traditions.
-Its most renowned celebration is the Entrudo Chocalheiro, a four-day carnival from over 2,000 years.
+Its most renowned celebration is the Entrudo Chocalheiro, a four-day carnival celebrated for over 2,000 years.

 During this vibrant carnival, the streets of Podence come alive with masked devils known as creators.
 These mischievous figures, adorned with colorful costumes and cowbells, roam freely, spreading both laughter and chaos.
 These rituals symbolize fertility, the end of winter, and the beginning of a new cycle, spring, full of prosperity.

-The sound of their cowbells fills the air, creating an otherworldly ambiance that captivates all who witness it and without a doubt that witnessing the Entrudo Chocalheiro is a journey back in time, immersing oneself in the rich tapestry of Portuguese folklore and cultural heritage.
+The sound of their cowbells fills the air, creating an otherworldly ambiance that captivates all who witness it.
+Without a doubt, witnessing the Entrudo Chocalheiro is a journey back in time, immersing oneself in the rich tapestry of Portuguese folklore and cultural heritage.
 It is an experience that awakens the senses and transports visitors to a world where ancient pagan rituals still hold sway.

 Aigra Nova: Reviving Old Carnival Traditions

-As you walk through the winding stone streets, you’ll be transported back in time, immersed in a world of wooden masks and vibrant costumes.
+Walking through the winding stone streets of Aigra Nova, you’ll be transported back in time, immersed in a world of wooden masks and vibrant costumes.

 The tradition of entrudo in Aigra Nova is characterized by its emphasis on satire, mischief, and revelry.
 It is a time when people can temporarily shed their everyday identities and indulge in a world of make-believe.
 The villagers go to great lengths to create elaborate masks and costumes, each telling a story or representing a character from local folklore.
 These masks are often fashioned from natural materials found in the surrounding areas, adding an authentic touch to the festivities.